-Fast-forwarding &gt; Rewinding
+Fast-forwarding P Rewinding

-Fast-forwarding &gt;&gt; 1 Rewinding 144
+Fast-forwarding M Rewinding 144

-Press and hold the ">>" button to fast-forward the track/file.
+Press and hold the ">>" button to fastforward the track.
 Release the button to stop fast-forwarding.

-Press and hold the " button to rewind the track/file.
-Release the button to stop rewinding.
+Press and hold the "

+button to rewind the track.
+Release the button to stop

+rewinding.

-- If you fast-forward to the end of the last track/file, fast-forwarding will stop and the player will start playback beginning with the first track/file.
-For an MP3, WMA or AAC folder, the player will start playback beginning with the first track/file of the next folder. - If you rewind to the beginning of the first track/file, rewinding will stop and the player will start playback.
-For an MP3, WMA or AAC folder, the player will start playback beginning with the first track/file of the current folder.
+- If you fast-forward to the end of the last track, fast-forwarding will stop and the player will start playback beginning with the first track.
+For an MP3, WMA or AAC folder, the player will start playback beginning with the first track of the next folder. - If you rewind to the beginning of the first track, rewinding will stop and the player will start playback.
+For an MP3, WMA or AAC folder, the player will start playback beginning with the first track of the current folder.

-Repeating

-Repeat button:
+■ Repeating Repeat button:

-To repeat a track/file, briefly press the repeat button while the track/file is playing.
+To repeat a track, briefly press the repeat button while the track is playing.

 Each time you briefly press the repeat button, the mode changes in the following sequences.